nidhaloff/deep-translator-api/README.md

 # deep-translator-api
-API based on the deep-translator pakcage
+API based on the deep-translator pakcage and fastapi